 Overseas Voting Reform

 American citizens who do not meet state residency requirements should have the right to vote in federal elections in all states and the District of Columbia at the legal voting residence of their U.S. citizen parent(s).
-Today, thirty-six states and the District of Columbia explicitly enable Americans who cannot satisfy state residency requirements to exercise their constitutional right to vote in federal elections.
-The Federal Voting Assistance Program recently pointed to this problem for what they call “never resided” voters and encourages states to consider and address it.
+Today, only eighteen states explicitly enable Americans who cannot satisfy state residency requirements to exercise their constitu- tional right to vote in federal elections, though some states are introducing new initiatives.

 Statistical reporting is needed on the number of overseas absentee ballots transmitted and received.
-In order to track problems and continue to improve the UOCAVA voting process, information is needed for both military and overseas voters on the number of registration applications received, the number rejected, the number of ballots requested, the number of ballots rejected and the reasons for any rejection in all cases.
-The Election Assistance Commission still lacks one Commissioner for its full complement of four.
-To enable it to carry out its mission under the Help America Vote Act, we continue to urge Congress to approve full funding for the Commission.
+In order to track problems and continue to improve the UOCAVA voting process, information is needed for both military and overseas civilian voters on the number of registration applications received, the number rejected, the number of ballots requested, the number of ballots rejected and the reasons for any rejection in all cases.
+Funding should be ensured for the Election Assistance Commission to enable it to carry out its mission.